andileka/lotttary-drum/README.md

 ## How It Works
 - **Start the Application**: Once the app is running, users are greeted with the main interface featuring the lottery drum and buttons to initiate the draw.
 - **Drawing Numbers**: Users can click on the "Draw" button to start the lottery drum animation.
-The drum will spin and randomly select a number, displayed as a billiard ball.
+The drum will spin and randomly select numbers, displayed as a billiard ball.
 - **User Feedback**: If the user has insufficient balance, a message in red will appear above the buttons indicating "insufficient balance."
 - **Responsive Design**: The app is fully responsive, ensuring a seamless experience on various devices and screen sizes.